frozeman/book-building-single-page-web-apps-with-meteor/README.md

 Description
 ===========

-Chapter 7
+Chapter 8
 ---------
-This chapters examples the app with login and admin user to create and edit posts.
+This chapters examples contains the app with deny and allow rules, as well as a method to add new posts.

 Make the example work